aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/AIMMS Presolver/NonlinPres_-_DisplayInfyAnalys.rst

 The lines 15-21 show the constraint 'c2' for which the AIMMS Presolver found an inconsistency.
-The variables 'x1' and 'y' can never be lower than 1 and 4.2 respectively and therefore the sum of these variables must be greater than or equal to 5.2 which contradicts the right hand side value of 4 of constraint 'c2'.
+The variables 'x1' and 'y' can never be lower than 1 and 4.2 respectively and therefore the sum of these variables must be greater than or equal to 5.2 which contradicts the right-hand-side value of 4 of constraint 'c2'.
 The lower bound for variable 'y' was derived by the AIMMS Presolver from constraint 'c1' as shown in the lines 3-12.
 The original lower bound of variable 'y' was 0.
 The AIMMS Presolver also derived that the lower bound of variable 'x2' could be tightened from -0.2 to 0, but variable 'x2' was not (directly) responsible for the inconsistency.